2BDetermined-7034/2024-Waffles/README.md

-Robot code for 2B Determined's FRC Crescendo robot code.
+(Not) Robot code for 2B Determined's FRC Crescendo robot code.